 From Boerewors to Bunny Chow - South African cuisine is as unique and eclectic as its culture.
 Like the US, South Africa is a melting pot of people, languages, traditions and food.
-Malaysian, Dutch, and Indian influences can be seen in many of the traditional dishes of South Africa.
+African, Malaysian, Portuguese, Dutch, and Indian influences can be seen in many of the traditional dishes of South Africa.

 Peri Peri, a.k.a African Bird's Eye Chili, was first produced by Portuguese explorers settled in South Africa.
 This popular pepper is at the heart of spicy South African sauces and dishes.